ckipp01/chronica/README.md

 This is the source scripts and content to generate my old site.
-This has now been replaced with the [chris-kipp.io repo](https://github.com/ckipp01/chris-kipp.io) nd can be found online at [chris-kipp.io](https://chris-kipp.io).
+This has now been replaced with the [chris-kipp.io repo](https://github.com/ckipp01/chris-kipp.io) and can be found online at [chris-kipp.io](https://chris-kipp.io).